jimtonn/kv/README.md

 `kv dump` *lists all keys and values in the store*

 ## Why would anyone need this?
-[AutoHotKey](https://www.autohotkey.com/).
-(Or other scripting.)
+For [AutoHotKey](https://www.autohotkey.com/), or batch files.
 If you write a lot of AHK scripts, you've probably encountered a situation where you want to send a password somewhere, but it's unpleasant to embed the password value directly in your script.
 You also might want to share the same information across multiple scripts.
 Using the [kv.ahk](https://github.com/jimtonn/kv/blob/master/AHK/kv.ahk) include, you can easily pull values from kv into your AHK scripts.

 For example, you could load some data into a store from the command line like this
 ```